aclements/mtrace/README.md

     git clone https://github.com/aclements/linux-mtrace.git

-We recommend configuring and building this kernel as follows.
-The first three configuration options are necessary to run the kernel in mtrace.
+We recommend configuring and building the kernel as follows.
+The first three configuration options are required to run the kernel in mtrace.
 The rest just disables large features that are likely to be unnecessary.